uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 `[widgets_on_pages id=x]`

 > With the [PRO](https://datamad.co.uk/wordpress-plugins/widgets-on-pages/) version the widgets can be inserted simply with clicks-not-code using a wizard in the visual editor.
 This version also includes layout options to easily set the widgets in columns/grid presentation.
+>
+> The Pro version also includes support for auto-inserting widgets/sidebars into posts and/or pages, with the ability to have them appear before or after the main content.

 The sidebars can also be added to any theme, using template tags.
 This is an ace way to add widgets/sidebars to a theme's header and footer (or any other part of a theme).